-2 Implications of electricity and magnetism for everyday life may relate to issues involving individuals, groups of people, society in general, the environment, or natural phenomena.
+2 Implications of wave behaviour for everyday life may relate to issues involving individuals, groups of people, society in general, the environment, or natural phenomena.

-- 3 Investigate involves showing awareness of how science is involved in an issue that students encounter in their everyday lives.
-This requires at least one of the following: - the collection of primary evidence from an investigation and relating it to the scientific theory relevant to the issue - the collection of secondary evidence and the identification of the scientific theory relevant to the issue under investigation.
-The issue must involve two different views, positions, perspectives, arguments, explanations, or opinions. - 4 Investigate in depth involves providing reasons for the way science is involved in this issue.
-This requires at least one of the following: - the collection of primary evidence from an investigation and relating it to the scientific theory relevant to the issue in order to give an explanation of the issue being investigated - the collection of sufficient relevant secondary evidence and the application of the identified scientific theory relevant to the issue to explain the different views, positions, perspectives, arguments, explanations, or opinions of the issue under investigation. - 5 Investigate comprehensively involves providing reasons and linking them in a way that clearly explains the science that is involved in this issue.
-This requires at least one of the following: - the collection of primary evidence from an investigation and relating it to the scientific theory relevant to the issue in order to give a comprehensive and critical explanation of the issue being investigated - the collection of sufficient relevant secondary evidence and the application of the identified scientific theory relevant to the issue to critically evaluate the different views, positions, perspectives, arguments, explanations, or opinions of the issue under investigation. - 6 Aspects of electricity and magnetism may be chosen by the student, and include but are not limited to:
+3 Investigate involves showing awareness of how science is involved in an issue that students encounter in their everyday lives.
+This requires at least one of the following:

+- the collection of primary evidence from an investigation and relating it to the scientific theory relevant to the issue - the collection of secondary data and the identification of the scientific theory relevant to the issue under investigation.
+The issue must involve two different views, positions, perspectives, arguments, explanations, or opinions. - 4 Investigate, in depth, involves providing reasons for the way science is involved in this issue.
+This requires at least one of the following: - the collection of primary evidence from an investigation and relating it to the scientific theory relevant to the issue in order to give an explanation of the issue being investigated - the collection of sufficient relevant secondary data and the application of the identified scientific theory relevant to the issue to explain the different views, positions, perspectives, arguments, explanations, or opinions of the issue under investigation. - Investigate, comprehensively, involves providing reasons and linking the reasons in a way that clearly explains the science that is involved in this issue.
+This requires at least one of the following: - the collection of primary evidence from an investigation and relating it to the scientific theory relevant to the issue in order to give a comprehensive and critical explanation of the issue being investigated - the collection of sufficient relevant secondary data and the application of the identified scientific theory relevant to the issue to critically evaluate the different views, positions, perspectives, arguments, explanations, or opinions of the issue under investigation. - 6 Aspects of waves may be chosen from, but are not limited to: